Account Codes Reference

 Discount tax recognition: Properly separates and tracks discount portion of tax for tax reporting.

-Cancellations: When sales are cancelled, reverses the original sale entries
+Cancellations: When sales are cancelled, reverses the original sale entries.

 Discount Cancellations: When discounts are cancelled, reverses the original discount entries.